theo-armour/theo-armour.github.io/pages2/pacunion-and-compass.md

 ### npm:babel-runtime@5.8.35
 * From 2015
+* Current releasr is 7

 ### Variable and ID names

 A number of IDs and variable names refer to "uc" and "urban-compass" - as in 'uc-globalHeader-logotype'.
-The company changed its web address from urbancompass to compass after acquiring the URL in 2015.
+The company changed its web address from urbancompass.com to compass.com after acquiring the address in 2015.

-### Generally
+### General Objservation

-The code for compass.com is:
+The code for the compass.com home page is:

 * Old
 * Contains much useless node.js stuff